Alex77g/qor_useful_stuff/README.md

-# Some stuff to make it easier to handle qor
+# Some useful QOR stuff

 ## Install